digiltd/oh-rtd-test/Insteon-Hub-Binding.md

-Documentation of the Insteon Hub binding bundle
+Documentation of the Insteon Hub binding bundle.

+Note: Starting with openHAB 1.7 you can also use the InsteonPLM binding to connect to your Insteon Hub.
+The InsteonPLM binding supports the new 2014 Hub, which the InsteonHub binding does not.

 ## Introduction